Guide: Getting Married in NYC for Foreigners & Non-US Citizens

 3. Have Your NYC Marriage Ceremony

 New York City Hall ceremony: The swiftest way to get married in New York is have an NYC City Hall wedding (click to see more information plus photos from real City Hall weddings!).

-If you decide a City Hall wedding is for you, all you need to do is show up at the Marriage Bureau with your documentation and be prepared to queue up; there are no reservations.
+If you decide a City Hall wedding is for you, you will need to schedule a ceremony appointment.
 Bring your wedding license, your government-issued photo ID, and a credit card to pay for the ceremony ($25).
-You will also need at least one witness — and yes, if you hire me as your photographer, I am more than happy to act as your witness.
+Currently you are allowed to bring up to four adult guests only, one of whom must act as your witness (and yes, if you hire me as your photographer, I am more than happy to act as your witness).
 The ceremony itself lasts about one minute long, but you are left in the room for another minute or so to take photos.
 And besides, you probably didn’t travel all the way to NYC to take photos in a room — the city outside awaits!